object-oriented-python/object-oriented-programming/doc/source/1_objects.rst

 :obj:`NotImplemented`.
 Differentiating between the types of operands requires two more Python features we have not yet met.
 One of these is the built in function :func:`isinstance`, which tests whether an object is an instance of a class.
-The other is the class :class:`Number`, which we import from the :mod:`numbers` module.
+The other is the class :class:`~numbers.Number`, which we import from the :mod:`numbers` module.
 All Python numbers are instances of :class:`Number` so this provides a mechanism for checking whether the other operand is a number.
 We will consider